Our Experts Put the Top Personal Emergency Response Systems to the Test: Here Are the Results

 ADT and Aloe Care Health are the only brands that cover return shipping fees.
 Our Reviews Team received a prepaid return label from both brands once we canceled our subscriptions, and ADT also delivered a new box to ship our devices back to the company.

-How we tested medical alert systems
+How we tested personal emergency response systems

 Our Reviews Team performed hands-on tests to see how medical alert devices work in common, day-to-day situations.
 See a step-by-step breakdown of our range, fall detection, GPS location, app, and durability tests below.